 ensational, enveloping, powerful and rustic, but at the same time capable of telling the story of the Salento area.
 The Sun, the beneficial influence of the sea and the wind.
 The classification is the classic one, Negroamaro IGT.
 Produced with 100% pure Negr or amaro grapes, conscientiously selected in the Maìme estate in S. Pietro Vernotico in Brindisi, where they are still raised as they once did in these areas, using the sapling and spurred cordon system.

-Negroamaro is an indigenous grape variety of Southern Italy, particularly widespread in Puglia, known for producing red wines of great character and complexity.
-This grape variety has a long history in the region and represents a symbol of Southern oenology.
-In this article, we will explore the history, characteristics, and varieties of wines derived from Negroamaro.
+Negroamaro is a native grape variety of Southern Italy, particularly widespread in Puglia, known for producing red wines of great character and complexity.
+This grape variety has a long history in the region and is a symbol of Southern Italian winemaking.
+In this article, we'll explore the history, characteristics, and varieties of wines derived from Negroamaro.

-The history of Negroamaro dates back to antiquity, with documented traces dating back to the era of the Greeks and Romans.
-The grape variety has thrived in the fertile and sunny lands of Puglia, giving rise to wines that over the centuries have gained fame and prestige.
+The history of Negroamaro has deep roots in antiquity, with documented traces dating back to the Greek and Roman eras.
+The grape thrived in the fertile, sun-drenched soils of Puglia, producing wines that have achieved fame and prestige over the centuries.

 Unique Terroir

-The terroir of the Negroamaro Denomination is characterized by a Mediterranean climate, with hot and dry summers and mild winters, and soils rich in limestone and clay.
-These climatic and soil conditions impart to Negroamaro the unique characteristics that distinguish it, such as its robust structure and complex aromatic profile.
+The terroir of the Negroamaro appellation is characterized by a Mediterranean climate, with hot, dry summers and mild winters, and soils rich in limestone and clay.
+These climatic and soil conditions give Negroamaro its unique characteristics, such as its robust structure and complex aromatic profile.

 Characteristics of Negroamaro Wines